 Did you know there are more than 100 NBN providers?
 While it’s impossible to list all of them here, it’s important to know there are more out there than the six mentioned above.
 Other service providers with home phone bundles worthy of consideration are:

-Some of these providers have funky names, but don’t let that distract you from their competitive NBN plans and home phone bundles.
+You may not have heard of some of these providers, but many lower-cost telcos offer seriously competitive NBN plans and home phone bundles.
 Unlimited data can be found for under $60 a month with the bulk of these NBN providers, while home phone calls are as little as $5 a month extra.
-There are a whole heap of providers out there – the right plan for you is bound to be just around the corner.
+There are a whole heap of NBN resellers out there – the right plan for you is bound to be just around the corner.

-One weekly phone call to Nanna could make the extra costs more than worthwhile.
-Home phones may be becoming a thing of the past, but funnily enough there’s pretty much never been a better time to bundle NBN and a home phone together.
+While home phones may be becoming a thing of the past, there’s pretty much never been a better time to bundle NBN and a home phone together.
 All you have to do is shop around for the best deals.